rreece/markdown-easy/README.md

 Start writing with a text editor.
-A first example file is created for you: `01-introduction.md`, but you can structure you markdown files however you like.
+A first example file is created for you: `01-introduction.md`, but you can structure your markdown files however you like.

 When you are ready to make the document, call